oxylabs/Python-Web-Scraping-Tutorial/README.md

 <div id="toc" class="toc">
 ```

-If we simply run `soup.find("div")`, it will return the first div it finds—similar to writing `soup.div`.
+If we simply run `soup.find("div")`, it will return the first div it finds - similar to writing `soup.div`.
 This needs filtering as we need a specific div.
 We are lucky in this case as it has an `id `attribute.
 The following line of code can extract the div element:

 ```python
 soup.find("div",id="toc")
 ```

-Note that the second parameter here—`id="toc"`.
+Note that the second parameter here - `id="toc"`.
 The find method does not have a named parameter `id`, but still this works because of the implementation of the filter using the `**kwargs`.

 Be careful with CSS class though. `class `is a reserved keyword in Python.
 It cannot be used as a parameter name directly.
 There are two workarounds – first, just use `class_` instead of `class`.
 The second workaround is to use a dictionary as the second argument.